Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 It’s a way of being.

-MBSR doesn't ask you to stop thinking or achieve a state of calm.
-It cultivates a fundamentally different relationship with your own experience — one in which you learn to notice what's actually happening, in your body, your breath, and your mind, without immediately reacting, fixing, or pushing it away.
+MBSR doesn’t ask you to stop thinking or achieve a state of calm.
+It cultivates a fundamentally different relationship with your own experience, one in which you learn to notice what’s actually happening, in your body, your breath, and your mind, without immediately reacting, fixing, or pushing it away.
 Over eight weeks, through formal practice and daily life, that capacity grows.

 “The present moment is the only time anyone ever has for perceiving, learning, growing, healing, and transforming.”
 Jon Kabat-Zinn

 The stress reduction that MBSR is known for is real and well-documented.
-But it's a natural outcome of this deeper shift, not a technique applied to a problem.
-When you learn to be more fully present with your own experience, things change — not because the difficulties disappear, but because your relationship to them does.
+But it’s a natural outcome of this deeper shift, not a technique applied to a problem.
+When you learn to be more fully present with your own experience, things change.
+Not because the difficulties disappear, but because your relationship to them does.

 For anyone who wants to be